 The Divisions of Chemical, Bioengineering and Environmental Transport (CBET) and Civil, Mechanical, and Manufacturing Infrastructure (CMMI) in the Engineering Directorate of the National Science Foundation (NSF) are partnering with CASIS to solicit projects in the general fields of tissue engineering and mechanobiology for research that can utilize the ISS National Lab to benefit life on Earth.
 Only U.S. entities including academic investigators, nonprofit independent research laboratories, and commercial teams are eligible to apply.

 The purpose of this solicitation is to attract proposals that make use of the ISS National Lab for flight research projects in the field of biomedical engineering.
 Responsive proposals will describe how the proposed research will utilize the ISS National Lab to develop novel ideas into discovery-level and transformative projects that integrate engineering and life sciences.

 The two-step process below provides potential offerors with an easy, efficient submission process.

 ISS National Lab Feasibility Review Form Submissions

-Feasibility Review Form submissions are due January 4, 2021.
+The deadline for Feasibility Review Form submissions has passed.
 The ISS National Lab will respond with the status of the review within four weeks after submission of the form.

 NSF Full Proposal Submissions